Models of communication: Classifications

-Linear transmission model
+Linear transmission

 Linear transmission models describe communication as a one-way process.
 In it, a sender intentionally conveys a message to a receiver.
 The reception of the message is the endpoint of this process.
 Since there is no feedback loop, the sender may not know whether the message reached its intended destination.
 Most early models were transmission models.
 Due to their linear nature, they are often too simple to capture the dynamic aspects of various forms of communication, such as regular face-to-face conversation.
 By focusing only on the sender, they leave out the audience's perspective.
 For example, listening usually does not just happen, but is an active process involving listening skills and interpretation.
-However, some forms of communication can be accurately described by them, such as many types of computer-mediated communication like text messaging, sending an email, posting a blog, or sharing something on social media.
-Some theorists, like Uma Narula, talk of "action models" instead of linear transmission models to emphasize how they only focus on the actions of the sender.
+However, some forms of communication can be accurately described by them, such as many types of computer-mediated communication.
+This applies, for example, to text messaging, sending an email, posting a blog, or sharing something on social media.
+Some theorists, like Uma Narula, talk of "action models" instead of linear transmission models to stress how they only focus on the actions of the sender.
 Linear transmission models include Aristotle's, Lasswell's, Shannon-Weaver's and Berlo's model.

-Interaction model
+Interaction

 For interaction models, the participants in communication alternate the positions of sender and receiver.
 So upon receiving a message, a new message is generated and returned to the original sender as a form of feedback.
 In this regard, communication is a two-way process.
 This adds more complexity to the model since the participants are both senders and receivers and they alternate between these two positions.

 For interaction models, these steps happen one after the other: first, one message is sent and received, later another message is returned as feedback, etc. Such feedback loops make it possible for the sender to assess whether their message was received and had the intended effect or whether it was distorted by noise.
 For example, interaction models can be used to describe a conversation through instant messaging: the sender sends a message and then has to wait for the receiver to react.
 Another example is a question/answer session where one person asks a question and then waits for another person to answer.
 Interaction models usually put more emphasis on the interactive process and less on the technical problem of how the message is conveyed at each step.
 For this reason, more prominence is given to the context that shapes the exchange of messages.
 This includes the physical context, like the distance between the speakers, and the psychological context, which includes mental and emotional factors like stress and anxiety.
 Schramm's model is one of the earliest interaction models.